Md. Azizur Rahman

 B.Sc.
 (Eng.)
 (Bangladesh), M.A.Sc.
 (Toronto), PhD (Carleton), F.R.S.C, L.F.I.E.E.E., F.I.E.T., F.E.I.C., L.F.I.E.B., F.C.A.E., C.Eng., P.Eng.

-Dr. Md Azizur Rahman joined Memorial University in 1976 and has remained with the Faculty of Engineering and Applied Science since.
-He is a highly respected professor and University Research Professor (since 1993) and has 50 years of teaching experience.
+Dr. Md Azizur Rahman joined Memorial University in 1976 and remained with the Faculty of Engineering and Applied Science until his passing.
+He was a highly respected professor and university research professor (since 1993) and had 50 years of teaching experience.

 In February 2011, Dr. Rahman was presented with the prestigious Gold Medal by The Institution of Engineers (IEB) in Bangladesh.
 The IEB Gold Medal was presented to Dr. Rahman.